codeclimate/codeclimate-rubocop/config/contents/layout/block_end_newline.md

-This cop checks whether the end statement of a do..end block is on its own line.
+Checks whether the end statement of a do..end block is on its own line.

 ### Example: